LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-10-07-starlink-mobile.md

 ### Video Calls

 I tested Starlink in a video call with about 20 participants.
 It performed fine for the most part but it would drop about every 10 minutes for sometimes longer than 15s.
-The Big Oak Tree (BOT for short) almost certainly is playing into this droppiness, but it happened frequently enough to be distracting, and if I had been talking in this call, it would have been disruptive to the natural flow of communication and probably pretty annoying to the other participants.
+The Big Oak Tree (BOT for short) almost certainly is playing into this droppiness.
+It happened frequently enough to be distracting, and if I had been talking in this call, it would have been disruptive to the natural flow of communication and probably pretty annoying to the other participants.

+The performance in this scenario is poor enough that I can't say I would rely solely on Starlink for video calls.
+I would want to switch to a cell connection if it's available.